 Post Television Station (PTV)

-The Post Television Station (PTV) is a venue for students of the Department of Media Arts to create and produce original programming for the student body.
-Located in Humanities Hall, the facility features a state-of-the-art production studio, a professional control room and digital editing labs.
-The station regularly broadcasts student-produced programming to the Campus via a closed-circuit cable system on Channel 73.
+The Post Television Station (PTV) is a venue for students in the Department of Communications & Film to create and produce original programming for the student body.
+Located in Humanities Hall 214, the facility features a state-of-the-art production studio, a professional control room and digital editing labs.
+The station regularly broadcasts student-produced programming to the Campus via a closed-circuit cable system on Channel 34-1.

-Follow them on Facebook (LIUPostTV) and Twitter (@LIUPTV) for programming, casting calls, upcoming events, and to find out how to get involved.
+Follow them on Instagram (LIUPTV) or visit their webpage LIUPTV for programming, casting calls, upcoming events, and to find out how to get involved.